AtlasOfLivingAustralia/misc/code.google-issues-2-github-issues/README.md

 }
 ```

-NOT SUPPORTED:
-github API change issue (to add/notify other github users); on github the users have to subscribe to the issue / project.
+NOTE: NOT SUPPORTED github API change issue (to add/notify other github users); on github the users have themselves to subscribe to an issue / project.
 CoolDa...@gmail.com
 mark.woo...@csiro.au
 moyesyside